waleedahmed0710/makeitwave.com/docs/data/docs/products/4g/source/introduction.rst

 To complete initial set-up, the operator must simply select which Edition of WaveOS™ they'd like installed to the device.
 The Edition of WaveOS™ installed will determine which product the device will become (or which function the device will serve within the  Smart Home™).
-For example, if the operator selects the HSPA+ Smart Hotspot™ Edition of WaveOS™, it will transform the SBC a HSPA+ Smart Hotspot™.
+For example, if the operator selects the HSPA+ Smart Home Hotspot™ Edition of WaveOS™, it will transform the SBC a HSPA+ Smart Home Hotspot™.
 The initial installation is done via a web browser menu (no programming skills required).
 Initial installation is made one-click, fully autonomous and takes only a few minutes.

 Wave® Enhacement Products
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-With the exclusion of the Smart Hotspot™, all products from Wave® are considered **Enhancement Products** since they are designed to enhance the experience and performance of the Smart Hotspot™.
+With the exclusion of the Smart Home Hotspot™, all products from Wave® are considered **Enhancement Products** since they are designed to enhance the experience and performance of the Smart Home Hotspot™.
 The quantity and configuration of these enhancement products will depend on the size of the users home, occupants and their personal preferences.
 Below is a list of the full range of Wave® Enhacement Products:

 .. csv-table:: Table 1.0 - Wave's 'Enhacement' Products